-At the beginning of the notification period, links to confidential questionnaires to be distributed to all pupils (from P4 upwards), all parents/carers, and all teaching and non-teaching staff, and any partners involved in education delivery within the school, are provided by Education Scotland.
-In the case of inspection of a nursery school/ class, questionnaires will be sent to parents/carers, staff and partners only.
+At the beginning of the notification period, links to confidential questionnaires to be distributed to all pupils, all parents/carers, and all teaching and non-teaching staff, and any partners involved in education delivery within the school, are provided by Education Scotland.

-Schools/education settings should note that advice about distribution of and maximising engagement with, questionnaires, is available on the Education Scotland website.
+Schools/education settings should note that advice about distribution of and maximising engagement with, questionnaires is available on the Education Scotland website.
 This is available by choosing the appropriate sectoral inspection option here.

-In the briefing notes for Headteachers, lists of the necessary documentation to be made available to the inspection team before and on arrival, including the selfevaluation summary form, are included as appendices in the 'Briefing for headteachers', appropriate to sector.
+In the briefing notes for Headteachers, lists of the necessary documentation to be made available to the inspection team before and on arrival, including the self-evaluation summary form, are included as appendices in the 'Briefing for headteachers', appropriate to sector.